PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Description of PointPCA

 \subsubsection{Support regions}

-A support region around a point sample is required for the computation of geometric descriptors.
-There are two alternatives widely employed to specify point cloud neighborhoods; that is, the $k$ nearest neighbor and the range search algorithms, hereafter, noted as $k$-nn and $r$-search, respectively.
-The former leads to neighborhoods of arbitrary extent and a fixed population, whereas the latter results in regions that span in the same volume, with a varying number of samples.
+A support region is required around every point sample in order to compute corresponding descriptors.
+Note that for both geometric and textural \acrshort{pca}-based descriptors (i.e., all excluding $d^{t}_{1-3}$), the same support region is used and is specified based on spatial vicinity.
+In general, there are two alternatives widely employed to specify point cloud neighborhoods; that is, the $k$ nearest neighbor and the range search algorithms, hereafter, noted as $k$-nn and $r$-search, respectively.
+The former leads to neighborhoods of arbitrary extent and a fixed population of points ($k$), whereas the latter identifies the same spherical volumes (of radius $r$) that enclose varying numbers of samples.

-The $r$-search is selected to estimate descriptors.
-This choice is justified by our requirement to represent properties of the same length of surface areas in both the reference and the distorted stimuli.
+We choose the $r$-search algorithm to estimate descriptors.
+This is justified by our requirement to represent properties of the same surface areas in both the reference and the distorted stimuli.
 This behavior is granted by the $r$-search variant, as opposed to the $k$-nn algorithm, which is susceptible to different point densities.
 For example, in the presence of down-sampling, there is no difference between the size of regions identified in the pristine and the impaired point clouds using the $r$-search.
-However, when using the $k$-nn alternative, larger regions are considered in the impaired point cloud.
-Thus, descriptor values would reflect properties of different size of underlying surfaces and, in turn, such a comparison would introduce unreliable measurements.
+However, when using $k$-nn, larger regions are considered in the impaired point cloud; thus, descriptor values represent properties of underlying surfaces of different sizes.

-\subsection{Statistical features}
+\subsection{Statistical Features}

-Statistical functions are applied on geometric and textural descriptor values, which are computed per point, in order to capture inter-point relations that lie in the same neighborhood.
-In particular, the mean is computed, in order to reflect a smoother estimate of the surface property, accounting for a broader region.
-The standard deviation is also obtained, in order to quantify the level of variation of a surface property in the surrounding area.
-Considering a query point $\mathbf{p}_i$ and a set of neighbors $\mathbf{p}_{\hat{n}} \in \mathbf{\widehat{P}}_{i}$, the first statistical feature is computed per Equation~\ref{eq:mean},
+A set of 46 statistical features is computed per point, after applying 2 statistical functions to geometric and textural descriptor values that lie in the same neighborhood to capture inter-point local relations (e.g.,~\cite{Alexiou2020a, Meynet2020a}).
+In particular, the mean is computed to provide a smoother estimate of a surface property (i.e., either geometric or textural), accounting for a broader region.
+The standard deviation is also obtained, to quantify the level of variation of a surface property in the surrounding area.
+Considering a query point $\mathbf{p}_i$, we identify a support region defined as a set $\mathbf{\widehat{P}}_{i}$ that consists of neighboring points $\mathbf{p}_{\hat{n}} \in \mathbf{\widehat{P}}_{i}$.
+The first statistical feature of point $\mathbf{p}_i$ is computed per Equation~\ref{eq:mean},